MakeMagazinDE/MAXIMITE/README.md

 Screen resolution is 480 x 272 px which yields 80 chars and 22 lines of text in MMBASIC.
 Mode 4 (half resolution graphics) not supported.

 For those who want to compile their own firmware: Use my video.c source file instead of original and add MMCUSTOM.c to your project.
 Disk size for A: should be reduced to fit in flash memory.
-Please note #define TFT_* in video.c to select either PSP/Sharp LQ043 compatible or generic TFT (TFT_HANN), have slihghtly different timing.
+Please note #define TFT_ in video.c to select either PSP/Sharp LQ043 compatible or generic TFT (TFT_HANN), have slihghtly different timing.

 Touchscreen additions:

-Touch Item Size *x_size*,*y_size*		'set button/switch size in pixels for all subsequent TouchItemCreates
+Touch Item Size x_size,y_size		'set button/switch size in pixels for all subsequent TouchItemCreates

-Touch Item Create *refnum*, x, y, "Caption", *colour*, *type* [B][S][R][C] ' make (B)utton or (S)witch or (R)adio or (C)heckbox
+' make touch item type (B)utton or (S)witch or (R)adio or (C)heckbox
+Touch Item Create refnum, x, y, "caption", colour, [B][S][R][C]

-Touch Value(*refnum*) = value			' set touch item value manually
+' set touch item value manually
+Touch Value(refnum) = value

-Touch Check     ' handle all buttons/switch events and set items accordingly, to be used within loop
+' handle all buttons/switch events and set items accordingly, to be used within loop Touch Check

-*value* = Touch Value(*refnum*)	' retrieve value of touch item (and reset button state to unpressed) *xcoord* = Touch Value(#X)	' retrieve X coordinate of current touch or -1 if none *ycoord* = Touch Value(#Y)	' retrieve Y coordinate of current touch or -1 if none *refnum* = Touch Value(#I)	' retrieve item Refnum of last item hit
+value = Touch Value(refnum)	' retrieve value of touch item (and reset button state to unpressed) xcoord = Touch Value(#X)	' retrieve X coordinate of current touch or -1 if none ycoord = Touch Value(#Y)	' retrieve Y coordinate of current touch or -1 if none refnum = Touch Value(#I)	' retrieve item Refnum of last item hit

-Touch Release	' Wait for any touch released
+' Wait for any touch released
+Touch Release

-Touch Wait	' Wait until any touch happened
+' Wait until any touch happened
+Touch Wait

-Touch Item Remove [*refnum*][,*refnum*,*refnum*,..]	' remove one or more touch item from list Touch Item Remove ALL	' remove all touch item from list
+' remove one or more touch item from list
+Touch Item Remove [refnum][,refnum,refnum,..]

+' remove all touch item from list
+Touch Item Remove ALL

 See BTNDEMO.BAS in DEMO.zip for example use.